Patient's Query

 Welcome to icliniq.com.

-First of all you need not get anxious because of this buzzy feeling you went through after you were given Propofol.
-Buzzy feel or electrical current feel is all part of the any general anaesthetic agent.
-Propofol is a very good medicine given by your physician for making you sleep during colonoscopy.
-Sometimes you do have this sort of buzzy.
+First of all, you need not get anxious because of this buzzy feeling you went through after you were given Propofol.
+Buzzy feel or electrical current feel is all part of any general anesthetic agent.
+Propofol is a very good medicine given by your physician to make you sleep during a colonoscopy (a medical procedure that allows a doctor to examine the inside of the large intestine).
+Some people can have this sort of buziness.

 Patient's Query

-I do want to clarify one thing with you.
+I want to clarify one more thing with you.
 You did not say anything about particular areas of the body in your answer.
 Is it a normal (i.e. not allergic) reaction to Propofol to feel that buzzy feeling only in the lips?
+Please guide.

 Hi,